thread-speaker/NeighborhoodToolShed/README.md

 # NeighborhoodToolShed

-##Currently implemented features
+##Recently implemented features

-1) Loads angular, angular-route, bootstrap (.css & .js), and jquery from CDN (we may want to install the packages to our app natively later)
+Loads angular, angular-route, bootstrap (.css & .js), and jquery from CDN (we may want to install the packages to our app natively later)

-#) Angular-route is configured for single page navigation intelligently through angular
+Angular-route is configured for single page navigation intelligently through angular

-#) Navbar is implemented in a basic sense.
+Navbar is implemented in a basic sense.
 The navBar is already responsive between desktop and mobile.
 Try shrinking it to see the layout change.
-#)
+NavBar is styled using the sandstone theme from <a href="http://bootswatch.com/">bootswatch</a>

+There are dummy search and dropdown menu components commented out in the navbar for future use if we want them.
+They will need to be styled properly.

+Folder structure should be easily maintainable through initial builds

 ##Instructions for launch